Recording Methods

 Decision Guide

-Follow the flowchart to select the right recording method:
+Follow this flowchart to select the right recording method:

 Quick Reference